-The Suntory Group also formulated the Plastic Policy in 2019 in order to strongly lead the transformation to a recycling-oriented and decarbonized society.
-Based on this policy, we aim to achieve 100% sustainable bottle by using only recycled or plant-derived materials for all our PET bottles used globally by 2030 and eliminating the use of virgin petroleum-based materials.
+Suntory Group also formulated the Plastic Policy in 2019 in order to strongly lead the transformation to a recycling-oriented and decarbonized society.
+Based on this policy, we aim to achieve 100% sustainable bottle by using only recycled or bio-based material for all our PET bottles used globally by 2030 and eliminating the use of virgin petroleum-based materials.